- Exklusive Inhalte

 - Info bei Verfügbarkeit

-Rhododendron Tomentosum, also known as Moosheide or swamp porst, belongs to the family of the heather family (Ericaceae).
+Rhododendron tomentosum belongs to the family of the Ericaceae.
 This evergreen plant is at home in the temperate and subarctic regions of Eurasia and North America.
-Rhododendron Tomentosum is characterized by its characteristic hairy underside and its aromatic properties, which give both ecological and ethnobotanic importance.
+Rhododendron tomentosum is characterized by its characteristic hairy underside and its aromatic properties, which give both ecological and ethnobotanic importance.
 The plant plays an important role in the moor and heath landscapes and is estimated due to its essential oils and medical applications.

 The flowers typically appear in late spring until early summer and are tubular, about 1 to 2 centimeters long.
 They are mostly white until pink colored and appear in dense, grape -like inflorescences.
 After flowering, the plant forms small, berry -like fruits, which, however, are largely unnoticed for humans.